No Code Flows Overview

 Flow Execution Process

-- Applicable Flow Policies determine which Flow Definitions to run
+- The Policy Matching engine evaluates applicable Flow Policies to determine which Flow Definitions should run

-- Flow Definitions are added to the Flow Inbox
+- Matching Flow Definitions are added to the Flow Inbox queue

 - Each Flow Definition is processed and creates a Business Request